Madcow 5x5: the complete intermediate guide (2026)

 The first month might feel too light.
 Trust the process.
 You’re building momentum for PRs in weeks 6+.

-Learn the full 5x5 foundation first, understand progressive overload, and track your progression with Lift5x5.
+Learn the full 5x5 foundation first, understand progressive overload, and see how the apps stack up in the best 5x5 apps compared.